privacy-scaling-explorations/zkevm-specs/specs/opcode/31BALANCE.md

      `is_persistent`.
    - `address` is added to the transaction access list if not already present.
    - `balance` is read from the given account.
 Set to 0 if it doesn't exist.
-   - the `balance` result is pushed onto the stack.
+   - The BALANCE result is in the top of the stack.
 4. Additional Constraints
    - value `is_warm` matches the gas cost for this opcode.